frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 Copilot has a `/explain` feature that will use the context of the highlighted code and the user's prompt to succinctly detail a section of code.
 This could be particularly beneficial for junior programmers or anyone attempting to get to grips with a new code base to understand the code.
 Furthermore, programmers working with code not written in their primary language could make use of this feature to improve their confidence and help with the syntactical nuances.

 The `/fix` command can be used on errors to help debug issues in the code.
-Copilot provided me multiple suggestions for fixes in YAML pipelines when I references the line causing the build failures.
+Copilot provided me multiple valid suggestions for fixes in YAML pipelines when I references the line causing the build failures.

 There is also a `/doc` feature that can be used to document or add comments to old/unsupported code.
 This could be particularly useful for those who forget to write or dislike writing documentation.